d-levin/stock-info/ReadMe.md

 ### Notes
 The Yahoo Finance API is no longer active.
 Instead, this application uses https://quantprice.herokuapp.com/api/v1.1/.

 The QuantPrice API does not seem to support many of the stock symbols in the database.
 These will not render graphs.
+One that works is AAPL (Apple Inc).

 The QuantPrice API also limits the number of requests within a given period of time.
 It is likely that a request for historical data will error out if too many requests are made within a short period of time.